-In May 2008, we reprioritized our clinical development programs to focus on cardiovascular applications, including our Phase II IMPACT-DCM (dilated cardiomyopathy) trial and our Phase IIb RESTORE-CLI (critical limb ischemia) trial.
+Currently, our clinical development programs are primarily focused on the utilization of our TRC technology for cardiac regeneration, as well as vascular regeneration.
+In May 2008, we reprioritized our clinical development programs to focus on cardiovascular applications including our Phase II IMPACT-DCM (dilated cardiomyopathy) trial and our Phase IIb RESTORE-CLI (critical limb ischemia) trial.
 We have discontinued further patient enrollment into our Phase III ON-CORE (osteonecrosis) bone regeneration trial.
 We do not anticipate initiating new clinical bone activity, reactivating the Phase III ON-CORE trial or initiating formal clinical trials in the neural area without additional financial resources.
-While the decision to reprioritize was driven by economic factors, the clinical programs were prioritized based on anticipated time to market and the perceived relative clinical and market potential.
+While the decision to reprioritize was driven by economic factors, the clinical programs were prioritized based on anticipated time to market and the relative clinical and market potential.

 The preclinical data for our TRC-based products have shown that the large numbers of the stem and early progenitor cells obtained through application of our TRC technology can develop into a variety of tissues including blood, bone, vascular and fat, as well as the potential to form tissues characteristic of certain internal organs.
-We have demonstrated in the laboratory that TRC-based products can differentiate into both endothelial (blood vessel) and osteoblast (bone cell) lineages.
+We have demonstrated in the laboratory that TRC-based products can differentiate into both endothelial (blood vessel) and osteoblast (bone cell) cell lineages.
 Based on these preclinical observations, clinical trials have been initiated in the U.S. and European Union (EU) for cardiac tissue regeneration in patients with dilated cardiomyopathy, for vascular tissue regeneration in patients with critical limb ischemia and for bone regeneration in patients with osteonecrosis of the femoral head and severe long bone fractures.

-The preliminary results of our current clinical trials may not be indicative of results that will be obtained from subsequent patients in those trials or from future clinical trials.
+It should be noted that the preliminary results of our current clinical trials may not be indicative of results that will be obtained from subsequent patients in those trials or from future clinical trials.
 Further, our future clinical trials may not be successful, and we may not be able to obtain the required Biologic License Application (BLA) registration in the U.S. or required foreign regulatory approvals for our TRC-based products in a timely fashion, or at all.
 See "Risk Factors."